TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/027 Use Checkbox.md

 ..
 ```

 Notice lines 20-22.
-Here we use the FancyCheckBox component.
+We previously displayed the `item.IsCompleted`.
+Now we use the FancyCheckBox component.
 This time we also set the properties.\
 The `IsCompleted` property is set to the value of the `item` from the foreach loop.\
-To the `OnChange` delegate we subscribe a lambda expresion.
-The argument is a bool, i.e. the value of the check box, and we pass that bool, along with the `item` variable to a method, yet to be created.
+To the `OnChange` delegate we subscribe a lambda expression.
+The argument, `status`, is a bool, i.e. the value of the check box, and we pass that bool, along with the `item` variable to a method, yet to be created.
+See below.

 So the component is initialized with the IsCompleted value of the `item`, and whenever we click the checkbox, the `CompleteTodo(..)` method is called.
 Let's define that method next.